 A U.S. Army Vet and a farmer in the Hudson Valley, Greg is a force to be reckoned with.
 His main crop is black currants but the farm also boasts 9 other berries, a small fruit orchard, a small vineyard, a maple grove and an apiary.
 When not farming, Greg is a children’s books writer and woodworker.
 Greg has always been a number one supporter of Heroic Food’s mission; hosting beekeeping and farm product marketing workshops on his beautiful property in upper Dutchess County.

 Jaklyn joins the Heroic Food board of directors with over 10 years of experience in government, non-profit, and higher education sectors, specializing in strategic engagement.
 As the daughter of a Coast Guard veteran and as a former employee of the James J. Peters VA Medical Center, Jaklyn cares deeply about honoring and providing opportunities for our nation's veterans.
 Currently, Jaklyn is the Development Director for the National Young Farmers Coalition, helping young farmers achieve viable farming careers.
-She resides in the Hudson Valley and has started to homestead, providing food for her family and friends.
+She resides in the Hudson Valley and enjoys growing food and flowers for her family and friends.

 Heroic Food Staff

 A U.S. Marine Corps Veteran and farming hopeful, Ryan just recently purchased five acres of land after three years helping other veterans get into small scale farming.
 Formerly Heroic Food’s program manager from December 2016 to March 2019, he has been an integral part of our growth.
 He has rejoined us as program manager after a year in service to our community as Veteran liaison for Congressman Delgado (NYS-D19) in 2019.
 Just this year, he was awarded the 40 Under 40 Movers and Shakers Award by Dutchess County's Regional Chamber of Commerce.

 Assistant Executive Director